Stellaeora/tkok-treesim/README.md

 4. Inside `scripts/index.js`, do a Find (CTRL+F) for your given class's identifier (e.g. `shadow_shaman`).
 You'll find a few commented blocks -- uncomment them.

 ### The class data
+It's easiest to just copy an existing class script and modify it.
 The class scripts are located in `scripts/`.
 At the very top of each script is the following line:
 `var warrior_skills = [`
 This has to be the correct identifier for the class.